gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 ## Overview

+{{% figure src="_assets/umami-logo.png" width="300px" float="right" %}}

-Umami is a popular alternative to Google Analytics which allows free use if you self-host the software on your own server.
-I decided to switch from Google Analytics to Umami because Ad Blockers were blocking too high a percentage of users (ad blockers block the Google tag script that is downloaded to the users browser from reaching out to Google's servers and registering a page view).
-By using Umami and self-hosting it, I could point a subdomain (e.g. `umami.mbedded.ninja`) at the server running Umami.
-There is a very high probability that Ad blockers won't block the Umami client-side script since the request is going out to the same domain as this blog.
+Umami is an analytics platform. **It is a popular alternative to Google Analytics and allows free use** if you self-host the software on your own server.
+I decided to switch from Google Analytics to Umami because **ad blockers were blocking to many of the visitors** to this blog, [NinjaTerm](https://ninjaterm.mbedded.ninja/) and [NinjaCalc](https://ninjacalc.mbedded.ninja/) (ad blockers block the Google tag script that is downloaded to the users browser from reaching out to Google's servers and registering a page view).
+By using Umami and self-hosting it, I could point a subdomain (e.g. `umami.mbedded.ninja`) at the server running Umami. **There is a very high probability that ad blockers won't block the Umami client-side script** since the request is going out to the same domain as this blog.

-This page details how to get Umami setup and running on an AWS Lightsail server instance.
-AWS Lightsail is a simpler and cheap way (US$3.50 to $5.00/month) of hosting servers that don't need to do much processing, perfect for Umami.
+This page details **how to get Umami setup and running on an AWS Lightsail server instance**.
+AWS Lightsail is a simpler and cheap way of hosting servers that don't need to do much processing.
+Lightsail costs around US$3.50 to $5.00/month for the small size instances that Umami can run on (for small to medium sized sites), using IPv6 only.

 Credit goes to the Digital Ocean's tutorial at https://www.digitalocean.com/community/tutorials/how-to-install-umami-web-analytics-software-on-ubuntu-20-04 for showing me how to do this for the first time.
 This tutorial expands on Digital Ocean's by adding Lightsail specific information, as well as updating some parts relevance in 2024 (e.g. we now have `docker compose` rather than `docker-compose`).